 second-class citizens, and for that reason we don’t see many single people

-superior status to marriage.
+(1Cor 7-26).
 Singles feel that married people view them as

-immoral, going from partner to partner, frequenting red-light districts or
+immoral, going from partner to partner, frequenting red-light districts and picking partners from bars and taking them home.

 (3n)